Debt Consolidation Options

 This is one of the most common methods of debt consolidation.
 It involves taking out a personal loan from a bank, credit union or other financial institution to pay off outstanding debts and consolidate them into one large loan.

 A personal loan is an unsecured loan, meaning if you default, you won’t lose anything.
 However, the creditor can pursue you for the debt.
-One of the most important things about using a loan to consolidate your debts is that it has a low-interest rate, these can range from 5% to 36%.
+One of the most important things about using a loan to consolidate your debts is that it has a low-interest rate, which can range from 5% to 36%.
 The interest rate is largely dependent on your credit score and the amount you borrow, these loans are paid off in a set amount of time (typically two to seven years).

 Guarantor Loans

 This is one of the methods of debt consolidation in Scotland.
 It involves taking out a personal loan from a company and asking someone else to act as a guarantor on your behalf.
-Your guarantor then becomes responsible for the loan, should you default on it and unable to pay it yourself.
+Your guarantor then becomes responsible for the loan, should you default on it and become unable to pay it yourself.

 Credit Card Balance Transfer